-Dysport and Botox are in the category of cosmetic injectables called “toxins.”
+Dysport and Botox are in the category of cosmetic injectables called “neurotoxins.”
 While the word “toxin” may technically be the correct word to use, it often frightens patients away from a very safe, effective, elegant and undetectable treatment that ultimately brings much satisfaction.
-Several new toxins will be introduced in the near future so it behooves the public to become familiar with the terminology and to recognize this class of injectables as probably the most efficacious, practical and rewarding treatments available.
+Several new toxins will be introduced and many more will be approved in the near future so it behooves the public to become familiar with the terminology and to recognize this class of injectables as probably the most efficacious, practical and rewarding treatments available.

 Dysport and Botox are both composed of botulinum toxin A which inhibits the communication between nerves and muscles, resulting in the relaxation of the muscle and the disappearance of skin lines.
 Dysport was approved for cosmetic use in 2009 and has provided us with an alternative to Botox.
 On the average, Dysport is less expensive than Botox.

 The results of a treatment with Dysport may be very similar to that of Botox.
 However, the onset of action of Dysport is often faster than with Botox and in some individuals, Dysport may last longer than Botox.
 In others however, Botox lasts longer.
 One cannot predict which substance will last longer; it differs from individual to individual; some even maintain that they see no difference at all.